5 ways to deal with rising college fees for your child!

 Continuously diversify your SIP investments in 2-4 equity-oriented mutual funds with a mix of large and mid-cap investments.

 Tap into equity-linked saving schemes to save for a child’s college fees and save on tax.
-The early you invest in SIP for a child’s education, you may reap more returns.
+The earlier you invest in SIP for a child’s education, you may reap more returns.

 2. Invest in US Stocks